Domestic Violence Definitions

 - Cohabit: Cohabiting is living with another person as if you are married and/or a family.

 - Protection from abuse order: A Protection from Abuse order is a permanent or temporary restraining order or protective order that has been issued by a judge that prohibits a person from requiring someone to perform certain specified acts and/or from performing certain specified acts themselves.
+For example, a person may be denied access to the family home or required to remain at a certain physical distance at all times.
 Issued in domestic violence cases.
+Good for up to three years.
+Violating one results in a charge of criminal contempt, which is punishable by $1,000 worth of fines and six months in jail.

 - Domestic abuse: Domestic abuse or domestic violence is defined as attempting to cause or actually causing one of the following to a household or family member: bodily injury; sexual assault, either with or without a weapon; sexual abuse; rape; child abuse, either knowingly or intentionally; stalking; or false imprisonment.